Alexander the Great aimed for the Ends of the World and the Great Outer Sea.

 The other customers all pat my back, offering me good wishes.
 I tell them it’s only a name… The other Alexander here opens up a box of Turkish Delight to insist on giving me a piece, and then stands grinning at me.
 I grin back.
 He tells me once again that he too is called Alexander.

-And the souvlakis can’t be ready quick enough for me.
+The souvlakis can’t be ready quickly enough for me.

 On the road to Alexandreia – previously known as Gidas and only changing its name in the 1950s to mark its near-by regal connection.
 The locals – no fans of change, even change they’re too young to remember – still call it by its old name.